ergoplatform/ergodocs/docs/dev/protocol/tx/signing.md

 > Note that all descendants of a simulated node will be later simulated, even if marked as real.
 This is what the next step will do.

-Root should end up real according to this rule -- else you won't be able to carry out the proof in the end.
+Root should end up real according to this rule -- else you will not be able to carry out the proof.

 1. **top-down:** mark every child of a simulated node \"simulated.\" If two or more children of a real `\lor` are real, mark all but one simulated.
 2. **top-down:** compute a challenge for every simulated child of every `\lor` and `\land`, according to the following rules.
 If `\lor`, then every simulated child gets a fresh random challenge.
 If `\land` (which means `\land` itself is simulated, and all its children are), then every child gets the same challenge as the `\land`.